neph1/FramePack/README.md

 Fork info:

-To use lora, launch with the '--lora path_to_lora' argument
+To use lora, launch with the '--lora path_to_lora' argument.
+Can pass several comma-separated loras.
+Strength configurable with slider

 (I've replaced the model_config.json to avoid confusion and simplify usage)